timoreo22/placetux-bot/README.md

       "password": "password",
       // which pixel of the image to draw first "start_coords": [0, 0]
+      //the image this bot will build
+      "image": "prio"
     }
     // etc... add as many accounts as you want (but reddit may detect you the more you add) }